 In January 2016, Joby and Jude took the initiative to campaign for a boat.
-They were able to purchase our rescue boat MoChara (Irish for “my friend”) thanks to a generous donation from the art world.
-With the help of many, Refugee Rescue has been operating ever since and has now been helping to make the Aegean a little safer for more than two years.
+They were able to secure our rescue boat MoChara, thanks to a generous donation from the art world.
+With the support of many, Refugee Rescue has been operating ever since and has now been dedicated to make the Aegean a little safer for more than two years.

 The video below shows what Jude and Joby encountered when they first were on Lesvos in November 2015.
 Please note that the video below might show disturbing and distressing imagery.

 Michael Cecil, Chairman and voluntary skipper